This function gives the result of interpolating spectral data from the original set of wavelengths to a new one.

 integer Length of the wavelength vector in the returned

 value.
-Overrides w.length.out
+Overrides w.length.out is not NULL, respects its

 range but overrides the actual values.

-character string One of "auto"
+character string One of "auto", "approx",

-additional arguments passed to spline()
+additional arguments passed to spline().

 an object of class "generic_mspct"